Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Mean-field Analysis

 \subsubsection{Negative $\lambda_2$}

-For $\lambda_2=-100$, we observe that, at variance with the unimodal case, the transition from the asynchronous to the partially synchronized state is discontinuous, as expected for a bimodal frequency distribution.
-On one hand the self-consistent approach \eqref{selfneg} provides a critical coupling for the transition $\lambda_1^{(AS)} \simeq 1.58$, which is associated to a saddle-node bifurcation (cyan line in Fig. \ref{fig:bi_neg} (a)).
-On the other hand the network simulations for protocol (I A) show that the transition from the asynchronous to the partially synchronous regime is steep but occurring in a finite interval $\lambda_1^{(AS)}\in [0.6:1.4]$, probably due to finite size and finite time effects.
-These effects are responsible for the not perfect agreement between the numerically estimated $R_1$ and that obtained with the mean-field approach, as shown in Fig. \ref{fig:bi_neg} (a).
-Analogously to the unimodal case, due to the shape of the potential reported in Fig. \ref{fig:potential} (b) we have now two symmetrically populated clusters in the partially synchronized regime, that gets more and more locked by increasing $\lambda_1$, as shown in Fig. \ref{fig:bi_neg} (b).
+For $\lambda_2=-100$, we observe that, at variance with the unimodal case, the transition from the asynchronous to the partially synchronized state is discontinuous.
+In more details, the network simulations for protocol (I A) show that the transition is steep but occurring in a finite interval $\lambda_1^{(AS)}\in [0.6:1.4]$, probably due to finite size and finite time effects.
+The self-consistent estimation of the order parameter $R_1$ is obtained by solving Eq. \eqref{R_neg}.
+Analogously to the unimodal case we observe that, due to the symmetric shape of the potential, the integral \eqref{R_neg} does not depend on $\sigma$, therefore we fix $\sigma=0.5$.
+From the numerical simulations the PS emerges at $\lambda_1^{(PS)} \simeq 3.8$.
+Despite this time the two cluster state is already observable immediately after the transition, the mean-field results and numerical simulations are in reasonable agreement only for $\lambda_1 > 5$, as shown in Fig. \ref{fig:bi_neg} (b).